 This time, I’d like to show you the bigger picture.
 Don’t get me wrong… details do count, so long as you don’t get entangled in them and lose sight of your bone health goals.
 So get ready to supercharge your bone health and build your bones with these five easy tips.

-1. Maintain Your pH By Proper Food Combinations
+1. Maintain Your pH With Proper Food Combinations

 Bones become weak due to an excessive accumulation of acid waste in the body.
 Why?
 Because calcium is a potent alkalizer, and the body draws from its largest reservoir: the bones.1